sathyaram/fridgify/README.md

 - Create, update, or delete Items with Name,  Quantity, Exp.
 Date, Categories and Fridge or Freezer
 - See groupings of what is where in your fridge
 - All content that is created/saved shows up immediately, without page refresh
-- Application is responsive and usable on mobile
+- Application is usable on mobile

+What we've like to add:
+- Animations for multiple interactions throughout the site
+- Food authors so people can keep track of who's food
+- Authentication for multiple users
+- Adding your own categories

 ## Screenshots